 The military conflict in the north of the country between 2020 and 2022 substantially set back Ethiopia’s previously promising development.
 Development cooperation was therefore refocused on more grassroots projects, and measures were added to promote human rights and democracy-building.
 Germany is also providing ongoing financial assistance for long‑term efforts to combat food crises.
 This includes supporting agriculture that is adapted to climate change and measures to address acute humanitarian emergencies, also due to the drought that is currently spreading.
 Furthermore, Germany is supporting the National Dialogue, which got under way in June 2023 and aims to mediate in domestic political conflicts, through direct action and indirectly by conducting training activities for the country’s parliament and its political and social groups.

-Germany is one of the biggest buyers of Ethiopian goods, primarily coffee and textiles.
+Germany is one of the most important buyers of Ethiopian goods, primarily coffee and textiles.
 The main German exports to Ethiopia are finished products such as machinery, engines, motor vehicles, chemicals and medicines.
-Ethiopian Airlines and DHL set up a joint venture in 2018.
-Volkswagen signed a Memorandum of Understanding with the Ethiopian Investment Commission in late January 2019.

 Cultural relations between the two countries are based on a long tradition of German research in Ethiopia, which has led to a number of university partnerships.
-In practice, cultural relations are also shaped through the work of the Goethe-Institut, the German Academic Exchange Service, the German Embassy School in Addis Ababa and the German Archaeological Institute with excavation campaigns in Yeha and Wuqro.
-Deutsche Welle’s Amharic channel is an important medium for cultural Relations.
+Cultural relations are additionally shaped through the work of the Goethe-Institut, the German Academic Exchange Service, the German Embassy School in Addis Ababa and the German Archaeological Institute.